RonanLegin/MLstripes4JWST/README.md

 - numpy: `pip install numpy`.
 - matplotlib: `pip install matplotlib`.
 - jupyter notebook: `pip install notebook`.
+- astropy: `pip install astropy`.
-- tensorflow: `pip install tensorflow`
+- tensorflow: `pip install tensorflow`.
   - If you encounter issues on macOS with the installation of tensorflow, you can instead try the following steps:

     ```